ljacobsson/samp-cli/README.md

   ```

 ### samp local
 This lets you test your Lambda functions locally with real events from your AWS account.
 You can step through your code using breakpoints and enjoy sub-second code reloads on changes.
 If a `samconfig.toml` file is present, it will use the stack name and region from that file.
 Otherwise you will have to specify them using the `--stack-name` and `--region` flags.

- * NOTE: this command temporarily replaces your function code in the cloud with a proxy function that relays events to your local machine over AWS IoT (MQTT).
+* NOTE #1: this command temporarily replaces your function code in the cloud with a proxy function that relays events to your local machine over AWS IoT (MQTT).
 Please only use on development stacks.
 Never use on production functions! *
+* NOTE #2: this command does not fully support Lambda layers.
+If you use layers to bundle your dependencies, you will have to manually install them locally as well.
+If you use layers to share custom code between functions, create a symlink from `/opt/nodejs` to the layer folder in your function folder.

 ```
 Usage: sampat local|l [options]